 After 30 years of life on this planet I am still alive.

-This statement contains a story within itself, but it is far harder for me not to remember the other stories I've grown up.
+This statement contains a story within itself, but it is far harder for me not to remember the other stories I've grown up with.

 My first cousin committed suicide when I was thirteen.
 Nobody knew he was depressed, save for a recent breakup, and nobody believed he had those thoughts until it happened.